.jpeg)

 Answer: Algeria and Sudan

-50. What word--the plural form of a travel professional that's more politely called by a different term these days--is famously the longest word typed using only the left hand on a standard QWERTY keyboard?
+92. The plural form of a travel professional who is more politely called by a different term these days is famously the longest word typed using only the left hand on a standard QWERTY keyboard.
+What word is it?

 Answer: Stewardesses